marcelpatrick/3rdPersonV2/README.md

 	//Set up the gun to have this class as its owner. allows the gun actor to know that the ShooterCharacter is its owner.
 Useful to assign who is generating damage by shooting which gun.
 	Gun->SetOwner(this);

+	//Then go to Unreal, set the rifle in the right position in the world copy the location coordinates, then open BP_Rifle and paste the coordinates in the mesh component
 }
 ```

-# 2: Player Input:
+# 3: Player Input:

-## 2.1: Settup an axis mapping for movement and an action mapping for firing
+## 3.1: Settup an axis mapping for movement and an action mapping for firing

 - Unreal > Edit > Project Settings > Input > Bindings > Axis Mapping / Action Mapping
 - Click add and create one axis mapping function Move to move forwards and backwards: assign one key for forwards with value +1 and one key for backwards with value -1.